FENECON Industrial S — Assembly and Operating Instructions

 |

-hexagon socket wrench set |
+Hexagon socket wrench set |

 |

-Electrician’s toolbox |
+Qualified electrician’s toolbox |

 |

-5-star bit - safety bit |
+5-star bit — Safety bit |

 1 piece enclosed with the delivery bill |